dvschwab/heart-disease-prediction/README.md

 #### Accuracy and Cross-Validation

-With a 70/30 test-train split and 296 cases, the reduced model was trained with 207 cases and tested with 89 cases.
+With a 70/30 train-test split and 296 cases, the reduced model was trained with 207 cases and tested with 89 cases.
 Five-fold cross-validation was performed with 59 cases in four samples and 61 cases in the fifth sample.
 In both cases, the estimated accuracy is the percentage of cases in the sample where the model predicted the correct target.

 > ##### Model: CLF_REDUCED (296 cases)